- This event has passed.

 Saturday, 28 March 2015 - Sunday, 29 March 2015

-rti research paper what is geography essay ford foundation dissertation fellowship 2011 essays on reggae music with work cited sample-thesis-on-financial-management Capital Blues Inc. is excited to be part of the CubDupa festival in Cuba Street, Wellington with a wide range of acts throughout the weekend on the Hotel Bristol Stage and the Glover Park Stage.
+rti research paper what is geography essay ford foundation dissertation fellowship 2011 essays-cultural-conflicts essay on good writing skills Capital Blues Inc. is excited to be part of the CubDupa festival in Cuba Street, Wellington with a wide range of acts throughout the weekend on the Hotel Bristol Stage and the Glover Park Stage.

 GLOVER PARK STAGE – Saturday 28 March:

 1950’s Rockabilly served up RED HOT!
 Blues Club regulars, Wintersun (Aussie) veterans, AND many hot rod shows, festivals, weddings and the best smaller venues around the Wgtn region.
 Normally with Kiwi living legend Wayne Mason on barrel house piano, unavailable for Cuba.
 Chris steps in to cover, sharing guitar duties with Ants.
 Album available & will have in hand on the day.
 Antony Maddock Guitar, Chris Armour Guitar, Gordon Barrel Dog House and Richard TeOne Drums

 2-2.30 pm – Neil Billington and the Jelly Roll Kings

 Neil Billington and the Jellyroll Kings could be described as “electric Chicago-style blues pushed to the limit”.
 Fronted by dynamic harp-player and vocalist Neil Billington the band is a rhythm machine of seasoned performers: Deane Hunter on guitar, Bob Smith on keys, Paul Mouncey on bass and Richard Te One on drums.
 Blowing a gale in the spirit of this fine city is what they do best.

 3-3.30 pm – Marg Layton and Band